grscwf/twin-mt/nero-dev-guide.md

   - Approximate reproducible is still useful, but breaking old saves is makes it not worth it.
   - For any useful reproducible, stub out random with a fixed constant.
+  - Also, if deterministic rng is enabled, SugarCube's structure makes it awkward to render a passage independent of history, as used by archives.
+    (It's not impossible, but has some awkward caveats.)